PabRD/AS_Profile/README.md

 ______________________________________

-Force velocity profiling is not specific to team sports actions, therefore accelaration-speed profiling can be assessed passively, save some proper testing sessions and bring continuous information about the athlete state of form (Morin et al. 2021).
+Force velocity profiling is not specific to team sports actions and acceleration-speed profiling can be done passively, save some proper testing sessions and bring continuous information about the athlete state of form evolution (Morin et al. 2021).

 ## Raw data

 Raw data is publicly available at https://libm-lab.univ-st-etienne.fr/as-profile/#/home

-The example script ``AS_Profiling.m`` uses the time and speed data.
+The example script ``AS_Profiling_Exemple.m`` uses the time and speed data.
 A random noise is added to the speed data and then filtered with a 1-Hz lowpass 2nd order Butterworth filter as used in Clavel et al. 2023.
 Acceleration is computed with the first time derivative of speed.
 $$a = \frac{dv}{dt}$$

 ## Function